takari/team-documentation/README.markdown

-# Takari Distribution Maven - Documentation
+# Takari Extensions for Apache Maven TEAM  - Documentation

-This is the source code for Takari Distribution Maven documentation.
+This is the source code for the documentation for the Takari Extensions for Apache Maven TEAM.

 # Requirements